port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

    </details>

-### Syncing Incidents with PagerDuty and Other Tools
+### Syncing incidents with PagerDuty and other tools

 To sync incidents from **PagerDuty**, follow the steps in the [PagerDuty guide](/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty).
 The guide provides detailed steps for setting up integrations to track incidents related to deployments.